-Here Comes the Sun - The Launch of Solar Orbiter
+Here Comes the Sun - Launching the Solar Orbiter

 The Sun, our closest star, is one of the most mysterious celestial bodies in our solar system.
 We know very little about it.
 But all that is about to change!